 Welcome to the Tobias lab at Imperial College London.
 We study how species evolve, interact, and regulate ecosystem function.
-Our mission is to find solutions for major challenges facing humanity – from biodiversity conservation to food security – using insights from ecology and evolutionary biology.
+Our mission is to find solutions for major challenges facing humanity – from biodiversity conservation to food security –.

 We study a wide array of factors influencing variation in populations of organisms, with a focus on speciation and trait diversification.